AleXoundOS/mpv-cut/README.md

 4. f4 (B:A) = [Piece (Start, B), Piece (A, End)]

 ### Issues
-#### Major installation problem #1
+#### Major build & installation problem #1
 The resulting dynamic library depends on many other Haskell libraries.
-So using this plugin requires all of them installed in your system (or copied to ~/.config/scripts/mpv-cut-delibs).
+So we have to either:

+* bundle shared library with it's haskell dependencies statically
+* link haskell dependencies dynamically and install all of them

+Currently both fail most likely because of commercialhaskell/stack#2158.

+##### static approach
 Static build attempts fail at linking.
 Supposedly the static .a libraries shipped with Haskell packages do not allow further embedding into a shared dynamic library which is the case (built without -fPIC).
+Using "-shared" to build a library (as opposed to executable) immediately throws errors like "relocation R_X86_64_32S against" ... "recompile with -fPIC".

+The goal is to collect statically all Haskell dependencies with RTS runtime plus C binding into a single shared dynamic library (in terms of GHC).

-Building a static executable works for Haskell library code.
+<details><summary>Building a static executable works.</summary>
 For example, after adding main function and renaming module to Main in Haskell library, this command succeeds:

 $ ghc MPV_Cut.hs -o mpv-cut -Wall -static